PBspacey/ML-practice-Decision-trees-random-forest-neural-networks-and-their-evaluation-metrics-/README.md

-# ML-Tutor
+# Just ML Practice

-Tutorial ipynb file for ml based on titanic
+Just practice with different ML models based on titanic dataset.
+Also basics of neural network are included.
+Creating neural network that can recognize numbers.